MahdiNabil/CFD-PC/README.md

 ### Stefan (Horizontal Film Condensation)
 This tutorial case demonstrates horizontal film condensation on an isothermal subcooled surface (Stefan problem).
 In this test case, the dynamic effects are relatively minor.
 Vapor condenses to form a liquid film on the top surface of an isothermal plate (at Tw) in a pure atmosphere.
 The analytical solution is readily available.

 To run the case, call the `InitScript.sh` script.
 This will generate the mesh, initialize the fields, and begin the simulation.
 Results (film thickness) are logged to an output `.dat` file during the run.
-After completing or ending the run, results can be validated with the provide octave script.
+After completing or ending the run, results can be validated with the provided octave script.
 To run the validation check, call: `octave CheckStefan.m`.
 Errors are on the order of 10% early in the simulation due to the relative coarseness of the mesh, but reduce as film thickness grows.
 The case can be reset using the `cleanup.sh` script.
 An image of the output is presented below.

 ![Stefan Problem Example](http://sites.psu.edu/mtfe/wp-content/uploads/sites/23865/2015/12/Stefan_Snapshot.png)